BondingHealth/documentation/README.md

 We will be storing child behaviors, from the perspective of the parent, along with the child's treatment regime.
 This will help improve treatment adherance.
 This will give parents a tool to refer back to for historical retrospective.
 This will also give the parents the ability to provide their doctors with a historical data.

-Please see this [Dashboard design](design/dashboard.jpg) for details.
+Please download the [Dashboard design](design/dashboard.jpg) for details.
 ### Educational Content & Exercises

 Our educational content is split between two different types of audio content.